 NOTE 1: When the NG-RAN sends the dummy UL packet as monitoring response to PSA UPF depends on NG-RAN's implementation.

 - The PSA UPF records the local time T4 when receiving the monitoring response packets and calculates the round trip (if not time synchronized) or UL/DL packet delay (if time synchronized) between NG-RAN and anchor PSA UPF based on the time information contained in the GTP-U header of the received monitoring response packet.
 If the NG-RAN and PSA UPF are not time synchronised, the PSA UPF calculates the UL/DL packet delay between the NG-RAN and the PSA UPF based on the (T2-T1+T4-T3)/2.
 If the NG-RAN and PSA UPF are time synchronised, the PSA UPF calculates the UL packet delay and DL packet delay between the NG-RAN and the PSA UPF based on (T4-T3) and (T2-T1), respectively.
 The PSA UPF calculates the UL/DL packet delay between UE and PSA UPF based on the received RAN part of UL/DL packet delay result and the calculated UL/DL packet delay between RAN and PSA UPF.
-The PSA UPF reports the result to the SMF based on some specific condition, e.g. when threshold for reporting to SMF is reached.

 NOTE 2: If the NG-RAN and PSA UPF are not time synchronised, it can cause inaccurate result of UL/DL packet delay.

+- The PSA UPF reports the QoS Monitoring results as described in clause 5.8.2.X.

 If the redundant transmission on N3/N9 interfaces is activated, the UPF and NG-RAN performs QoS monitoring for both UP paths.
-The UPF reports the packet delay of the two UP paths respectively to the SMF.
+The UPF reports the packet delays of the two UP paths independently to the SMF.

 5.33.3.3 GTP-U Path Monitoring